opensecuritycompliance/opensecuritycompliance/README.md

 - Compliance Status: This indicates the outcome of the rule execution regarding compliance with the specified criteria, which can be categorized as either COMPLIANT, NON_COMPLIANT, or NOT_DETERMINED.
 - Compliance Percentage: If the calculation of the compliance percentage is integrated into the task logic, it will be included in the output.
 This percentage serves as a quantitative measure, quantifying the extent to which compliance has been achieved and providing a clear indicator of the rule's adherence.

+During rule execution in OpenSecurityCompliance, you are prompted to provide input values interactively such as:
+- String or Simple Inputs:
+    Direct values, such as repository names (GithubRepoName), identifiers, or other textual information.
+You will be prompted to enter these during execution.

+- File Inputs:
+    Rules can also accept file inputs.
+To test this locally, upload the file to Minio (http://localhost:9001) and when prompted, provide the file path as the value.

+- Control Period:
+    The from_date and to_date define the control period for the rule execution.
+You will be prompted to provide these dates to ensure the rule runs over the correct timeframe.

 <img src="misc/img/exec_rule_completion.png" alt="exec_rule_completion" width="950"/>